-Jenna is a Master’s of Social Work candidate from York University and holds a Bachelor of Social Work from Wilfrid Laurier University.
+Jenna is a Master’s of Social Work graduate from York University and holds a Bachelor of Social Work from Wilfrid Laurier University.
 They are a yoga instructor with a passion for body-based approaches and mindfulness.
 Jenna believes children should be seen and heard and values every child’s uniqueness.
 She has an eclectic approach to counselling and spent the last two years working with, and learning from, young people attending a program aimed toward addiction and mental health.

 Jenna loves yoga and spending time in nature!
 Their favourite thing to do is go kayaking and find trails in the forest to explore.
 A fun fact about Jenna is she has Synaesthesia, which means letters and sounds show up as different colours in their head!
 Jenna enjoys reading in her hammock, gardening and making jewelry.
 Their favourite holidays are New Year’s Eve and birthdays because they offer a time for reflection, gratitude, and connection.
 Jenna loves to learn about other people and believes there is beauty in everyone’s uniqueness.